anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If record class is elided, the record class from the question is assumed.
 When a record class is required to be expressed, the record type MUST also be provided.

-The byte string format of the record data as a byte string follows the classic DNS format as specified in Section 3.3 {{-dns}} (or other specifications of the respective record type).
+The byte string format of the record data as a byte string follows the classic DNS format as specified in {{Section 3.3 of -dns}} (or other specifications of the respective record type).
 Note that the CBOR format does not include the RDLENGTH field from the classic format as this value is encoded in the length field of the CBOR header of the byte string.

 If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as domain name as specified in {{sec:domain-names}}.